 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

-Meet the 6.8-inch Samsung Galaxy Note 10 Plus, which is here to prove us wrong whenever we collectively think "Wow, phone screens can't get any bigger, can they?"
-Oh, they can, a fact subsequently proven by the 6.9-inch Samsung Galaxy S20 Ultra and perhaps soon by the Galaxy Note 20 too.
+The 6.8-inch Samsung Galaxy Note 10 Plus seemed designed to prove us wrong whenever we collectively think "Wow, phone screens can't get any bigger, can they?"
+Oh, they can, a fact subsequently proven by the 6.9-inch Samsung Galaxy S20 Ultra and Galaxy Note 20 Ultra.